tosha31/go-serve/README.md

 ---

-HTTP server built with go for exploration on different packages and architecture. go version _1.21.5_
+_b go version _1.21.5_
 _github.com/gin-gonic/gin_
+HTTP server built with go for exploration on different packages and architecture.